-One factor that might indicate taking benefits flexibly is appropriate is when the client had significant non-pension assets.
+One of the factors that might indicate a transfer is appropriate was when the client had significant other non-pension assets.
 These should form part of the client's retirement strategy which gives the option of taking withdrawals from the pension or non-pension

-There is a case for keeping the fund uncrystallised or not taking any withdrawals because:
+There is a case for keeping the transferred fund intact for as long as possible because:

-- It allows further potential growth which reduces the risk of the fund running out. - Any remaining FAD fund will be free of IHT on the death of the holder. - If the member dies before 75, all benefits available to dependent/successor will be tax free. - If there has been a fall in the fund value, taking withdrawals from non-pension assets will allow the pension fund time to recover.
+It allows further potential growth which reduces the risk of the fund running out.

+- Any remaining FAD fund will be free of IHT on the death of the holder. - If the member dies before 75, all benefits available to dependant/successor will be tax free. - If there has been a fall in the fund value, taking withdrawals from non-pension assets will allow the pension fund time to recover.